ajoz/ajoz.github.io/_posts/2018-01-14-most-powerful-fp-lang.markdown

 val uncurriedPlus: (Int, Int) -> Int = uncurry(curriedPlus)
 ```

-Yet again external libraries have our back [here](https://github.com/arrow-kt/arrow/blob/3fdf22311dbdf07c68ee73ab05cd2f21561d6636/arrow-core/src/main/kotlin/arrow/core/predef.kt) and [here](https://github.com/MarioAriasC/funKTionale/wiki/Currying).
+Yet again external libraries have our backs [here](https://github.com/arrow-kt/arrow/blob/3fdf22311dbdf07c68ee73ab05cd2f21561d6636/arrow-core/src/main/kotlin/arrow/core/predef.kt) and [here](https://github.com/MarioAriasC/funKTionale/wiki/Currying).
 I know that the beauty is in the eye of the beholder, but there is some ugliness in Kotlin syntax if we want to work with curried forms of functions.
 It's visible in the `uncurry` implementation, where we had to call the curried function like this `f(a)(b)`.

 I think Brian Lonsdorf called it "weird butt looking thing" in one his [JS FP talks](https://www.youtube.com/watch?v=m3svKOdZijA), it's hard to disagree with the description.
 Still, I understand why it looks like this and it's much much much (I can't even express how much) better than Java's `f.apply(a).apply(b)`.